It’s probably safe to assume that if you haven’t been hacked yet, then it’s only a matter of time.

-As described by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WP websites and direct a distributed-denial-of-service cyber-attack (DDoS) towards another popular website.
+According to leading security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WP sites and direct a distributed-denial-of-service cyber attack (DDoS) towards another popular website.

-You may think that the information in your website or blog has no value to hackers, but the reality is that all websites have some value to a malicious user.
+You may think that the information in your website or blog offers little to no value to hackers, but the reality is that all websites are valuable to a malicious user.

-The truth is that software-driven bots are probably trying to break into your site right now.
-Whether they can hack into your site successfully will depend on how hard you will make things for hackers to continue trying until they work out a way to get access, or are forced to decide to look for a less protected target.
+The reality is that malicious bots are very likely trying to hack into your website or blog as you are reading this.
+Whether they will hack in successfully or not, will depend on how hard or easy you have made things for hackers and botnets to continue trying until they discover a way to break in, or give up and decide to look for a less secure target.

-How Much Information Are You Broadcasting To Hackers About Your WordPress Site?
+How Much Information About Your WordPress Site Are You Broadcasting To Hackers?

-Do you own a WordPress site?
-If so, visit a site like Hackertarget.com and run your website through their WordPress security scan …
+Does your website run on WordPress?
+If so visit Hackertarget.com and run your site through their WordPress security scan …

-You will see that the check will return various results and details about your WordPress setup …
+You will see that the scan will yield a number of results and details about your website …

-It should be obvious after using this tool that if you can freely access all of this information, then so can hackers.
+It should be obvious after using this tool that if you are able to access all of this information, then hackers can too.

-Being able to see what version of WordPress you are using, which plugins and themes you have installed on your site, and which files have been uploaded to certain directories can all be valuable information to hackers, as these can inform them about any exploitable security vulnerabilities, especially in older versions.
+Being able to see what version of WordPress you are using, which plugins and themes you have installed, and which files have been uploaded to certain directories can be potentially useful information to hackers, as this informs them about potential security weaknesses, especially in older versions.

-Fortunately, there is a simple way you can stop broadcasting all of this information about your web site and make your site invisible to hackers and bots.
+Fortunately, there is a simple way you can stop broadcasting all of this information about your site and make your site invisible to malicious users and botnets.

 The product is a suite of WordPress security video tutorials, WordPress plugins and tools, plus WordPress security documentation in PDF and DOC formats.

-Matt Garrett, the creator of BlogDefender developed BlogDefender after noticing that a WordPress-driven blog he set up for his mother got hacked into and suspended by its webhost.
-This particular blog was fairly new and so had practically no value to offer, yet it still was attacked.
+Matt Garrett, the creator of BlogDefender began developing BlogDefender after noticing that a WordPress blog he set up for his mother had been hacked into and suspended.
+This site was quite new and had practically nothing of value to offer, yet it was still attacked.

-Matt only became aware of this after being informed by his host and seeing that a significant amount of unusual activity had occurred within the server, as well as the addition of several malicious files designed to drive visitors to the site and hijack financial details.
+Matt only became aware of the event after being contacted by his host and noticing that a significant amount of suspicious activity had occurred inside the server, as well as the addition of several phishing files by whoever had broken into the site.

-Blog Defender scans you web site for potential security holes …
+Blog Defender scans you WordPress site for potential security weaknesses …

 Blog Defender – Plugins